-The Caring Feelings activity is a child-friendly version of a Loving Kindness practice, which is a type of meditation that can help your child develop compassion, contentment, and a feeling of well-being.
+The Kind Wishes activity is a child-friendly version of a lovingkindness practice, a type of meditation that can help develop compassion for others, and crucially for the self.

 Follow-up: Ask your child or your students how they felt about sending out the caring feelings, especially how it felt sending them to themselves.
 You might talk about times when they have sent unkind feelings to others or to themselves, and how that felt.
 Ask if there is anyone else they would like to send caring feelings to before you finish up for the day.

 Challenges: Once this activity becomes familiar, try including a person that your child has a hard time with in his kind thoughts.
 Be sure to avoid anyone that your child finds frightening or is extremely angry at.
 Instead, try using language like “someone who annoys you” or “someone who has been bugging you lately.”